-In the event the Company is acquired or completes a corporate transaction, any unvested options held by a Named Executive Officer will be immediately vested, subject to the officer's continued employment for a period of at least six months following the completion of the corporate transaction if so requested by the Company.
-For the purpose of the foregoing, a "corporate transaction" means the occurrence, in a single transaction or in a series of related transactions, of any one or more of the following events:
+For the purpose of the foregoing double-trigger acceleration of options under the 2010 Plan, a "merger" means the occurrence, in a single transaction or in a series of related transactions, of any one or more of the following events:

-- a sale or other disposition of all or substantially all, as determined by the Board of Directors in its discretion, of the consolidated assets of the Company and its subsidiaries; - a sale or other disposition of at least 90% of the outstanding securities of the Company; - a merger, consolidation or similar transaction following which the Company is not the surviving corporation; or - a merger, consolidation or similar transaction following which the Company is the surviving corporation but the shares of common stock outstanding immediately preceding the merger, consolidation or similar transaction are converted or exchanged by virtue of the merger, consolidation or similar transaction into other property, whether in the form of securities, cash or otherwise.
+- a sale or other disposition of all or substantially all, as determined by the Board of Directors in its discretion, of the consolidated assets of the Company and its subsidiaries; - a sale or other disposition of at least 90% of the outstanding securities of the Company;

+- a merger, consolidation or similar transaction following which the Company is not the surviving corporation; or - a merger, consolidation or similar transaction following which the Company is the surviving corporation but the shares of common stock outstanding immediately preceding the merger, consolidation or similar transaction are converted or exchanged by virtue of the merger, consolidation or similar transaction into other property, whether in the form of securities, cash or otherwise.

-If a corporate transaction had occurred, effective as of December 31, 2009, the value of the accelerated options to our executive officers would have been \$0 for each individual, because this value is calculated as the sum for each individual of the products of the (i) the difference between the exercise price of each option deemed accelerated and the fair market value of our common stock on December 31, 2009 multiplied by (ii) the number of shares deemed accelerated under the applicable option, and as of December 31, 2009, the fair market value of our common stock was less than the exercise price for each outstanding option held by these individuals.
+If a merger had occurred, effective as of December 31, 2012, the value of the accelerated options to our executive officers would have been: \$1,591,375, \$924,267, \$924,267 and \$687,981 to Dr. Hacksell, Mr. Aasen, Dr. Mills and Mr. Baity, respectively, calculated as the sum for each individual of the products of the (i) the difference between the exercise price of each option deemed accelerated and the fair market value of our common stock on December 31, 2012 multiplied by (ii) the number of shares deemed accelerated under the applicable option.